2012–13 Slovak First Football League

-The 2012–13 Slovak First Football League (known as the Slovak Corgoň Liga for sponsorship reasons) was the 20th season of first-tier football league in Slovakia, since its establishment in 1993.
-The season started on 14 July 2012 and ended on 26 May 2013.
-MŠK Žilina were the defending champions.
+The 2012–13 Slovak First Football League season, known as the Slovak Corgoň Liga for sponsorship reasons, was the 20th edition of top flight football league in Slovakia, since its establishment in 1993.
+It started on 14 July 2012 and ended on 26 May 2013.

+MŠK Žilina were the 2012 defending champions.

 Teams

-A total of 12 teams competed in the league, including 11 sides from the 2011–12 season and one promoted from the 2. liga.
-The promoted team was Spartak Myjava which made their Slovak First Football League debut.
+12 teams contested in the league, including 11 sides from the 2011–12 season and one promoted from the 2. liga.
+Spartak Myjava made their promotional debut in the Slovak First Football League.
 They replaced DAC Dunajská Streda.

-Stadia and locations
+Stadiums and locations

 Personnel and sponsorship

 Adidas is the official ball supplier for Corgoň Liga.